When, How to Prepare and e-file Form 1040NR or 1040NR-EZ ?

 - You do not satisfy the substantial residence requirements (you spent 31 days during the Tax Year and a total of 183 days over the past 3 years, calculating the total number of days by adding the total number of days spent in United States this year to 1/3 of the total number of days spent in United States last year, and then adding 1/6 of the total number of days spent in United States 2 years ago to that total).

-How Do I Find Out if I Am a U.S. Resident?
+How Do You Find Out if You Are a U.S. Resident?

 If you meet one of the U.S. residence requirements listed above, then you are a U.S. resident.
 This means that you can file Form 1040-EZ, Form 1040-A, or Form 1040.